OndrejValla/Z-V-GALLERY/README.md

 ### **Pages**
 #### **Frontend**

-The website has 12 pages.
+The website has 12 main content / pages plus account registration / login pages.
 Each page has a header with the logo linked to the Home page, and a footer.
 The links in the header are shown depending on whether a user is logged in or not and if the user is the admin or not.
 When a user is not registered nor logged in, the register and login links are shown in My Account section.
 When a user is logged in, the register and login links are hidden and a profile link and logout link are shown in My Account section.